 - Word Problems

 Students have a maximum of three (3) attempts per semester to earn a qualifying score on the MPE.
-While students have five (5) hours to complete the test, they are not allowed to close and restart the exam.
+While students have five (5) hours to complete the exam once started, they are not allowed to close and restart the exam.
 The completion of the entire exam is on average about 90 minutes (each student has their own pace).
 The results of this exam will determine if students are qualified to enroll in Pre-Calculus (MATH 1060Q) and Calculus (MATH 1131Q, 1132Q, 1151Q or 1152Q) courses at UConn.

 Who needs to take the MPE?